METEO 3 Lesson 13 Images

 Text description of the received more than 30 inches image.

 The image is a map highlighting the snowfall difference during Blizzard 2016 between Scranton, PA, and Allentown, PA.
-It shows a geographical view with green land areas, red-bordered counties, and white roads.
+It shows a geographical view with green land areas, black-bordered counties, white-bordered states and red roads.
 A yellow line, labeled "48 MILES!", connects Scranton and Allentown.
 Scranton is marked in the upper left with "1.8 inches" of snow, while Allentown in the lower center marks "31.7 inches."
 The map features towns and cities, with parts of Pennsylvania and neighboring areas visible.
 The title "Blizzard 2016 - A Difference of Miles" is at the top, with the creation date in the top-left corner.
 The bottom features a banner for the National Weather Service in Binghamton, NY, along with web and social media links.

 15Z analysis of sea-level pressure and fronts